 6. Sending messages by the hand of a fool is like chopping off your feet and drinking damage.

-7. The legs of a lame man are unequal; so is a parable in the mouth of fools.
+7. The legs of a lame man are useless; so is a parable in the mouth of fools.

 8. Giving honor to a fool is like placing a stone in a sling.

-10. One who hires a fool and hires transgressors is like an archer shooting everybody.
+10. One who hires a fool, or hires transgressors, is like an archer shooting everybody.

 11. Like a dog returning to his vomit, a fool repeats his folly.

-12. Behold the man who is wise in his own eyes; there is more hope for a fool than for him.
+12. Watch the man who is wise in his own eyes; there is more hope for a fool than for him.

 14. The door turns on its hinge, and a sluggard, on his bed.